gblokland/prep_ref_panels_sumstats/README.md

 Step 3

-Download GWAS summary statistics into ~/sumstats, using the 3 download_*.sh scripts.
+Download GWAS summary statistics into ~/sumstats, using the appropriate download_*.sh script.
+You can add your own as well.

 ```
 ./download_consortia_sumstats.sh